Low Calorie Potato Soup

 Serving: 2cupsCalories: 252kcalCarbohydrates: 41.3gProtein: 7.8gFat: 6.8gSaturated Fat: 3.3gCholesterol: 12mgSodium: 1166mgPotassium: 1186mgFiber: 6.7gSugar: 3.8gCalcium: 106mgIron: 2mg

-Keyword Instant Pot, slow cooker, soup
+Keyword healthy potato soup, Instant Pot, low calorie potato soup, slow cooker, soup

 Tried this recipe?Let us know how it was!